 Original Source (Attachment 1)

 “Tribal pressures affect Kenyans’ behavior more than pronouncements arriving from the national seat of government but what ultimately counts is what an individual perceives as in his or her own best interest.
 For more than 80 percent of Kenya’s people who live and work on the land, children are seen as essential to survival and status.
 This is particularly true for women.
-Children and young adults provide an extra labor needed during peak planting and harvest times when everyone in the household must work long hours every day.
+Children and young adults provide extra labor needed during peak planting and harvest times when everyone in the household must work long hours every day.
 For women, children are essential to lessen their heavy workload throughout the year: in a study of the Akamba tribe, three-quarters of the respondents gave this reason for having children.”

 From Frank L. Mott and Susan H. Mott, “Kenya’s Record Population Growth: A Dilemma of Development, Population Bulletin, Vol. 35, No. 3 (Population Reference Bureau, Inc., Washington, D.C., 1980): 7-8.

-Tribal pressures as essential to her survival and status.
+Tribal pressures were essential to her survival and status.
 They provide the extra labor needed during peak planning and harvest times when everyone in the family must work for long hours and affect the Kenyan woman’s behavior more than pronouncements from the capital.
 She will perceive what is in her best interest.
 She sees children….

 Properly Footnoted Citation